Can I Pay My Car Insurance Deductible With a Credit Card?

 Cons of Paying Car Insurance Premiums and Deductibles with a Credit Card:

 Extra Fees: Some credit card companies charge extra processing fees or payment fees when using a credit card.
-Your insurer may have to pay Visa or Mastercard a 2.5% cut to process the credit card transaction, for example, and this fee gets passed onto the policyholder.
+Your insurer may have to pay Visa, Mastercard, Discover, or American Express a 2.5% cut to process the credit card transaction, for example, and this fee gets passed onto the policyholder.

 Interest Payments: If you do not pay off your credit card in full at the end of the month, then you will pay interest.
 Most credit cards have annual interest rates of 20% to 30%.
 A single missed credit card bill can instantly wipe out any potential savings.